Library Catalog

 EVENT SERIES

-Each year, Getty invites an Artist in Residence as part of its Scholars Program annual theme to focus on their current artistic body of work.
+In past years, Getty has invited an artist in residence as part of its Scholars Program annual theme to focus on their current artistic body of work.

 Beyond the Borders, Beyond the Boundaries